zzyzek/sandbox/notes/POMS-Future-Research.md

 * probes are sent out through the prefatory homogeneous region
 * weightings can happen from highlighting the difference obstinate regions to the homogeneous field
   - path will have small obstinate blocks that get highlighted on the edge of the homogeneous region
-  - the obstinate field and the homogenous field will cancel in the forest micro case, except for the edge map
+  - the obstinate field and the homogeneous field will cancel in the forest micro case, except for the edge map
 * this misses runtime obstinate blocks matching with other runtime obstinate blocks but this can get complicated, as in the forest micro case, so I'm not sure how to modify it